-(a) Damage to storage containers during handling, including distinctions between minor damage and catastrophic damage (e.g., complete failure of the seal on a drum lid or other closure);
+Damage to storage containers during handling, including distinctions between minor damage and catastrophic damage (e.g., complete failure of the seal on a container);

-(b) Discovery of container leakage during routine inspections;
+Discovery of container leakage during routine inspections;

-(c) Release occurring during repackaging operations;
+Release occurring during repackaging operations; and

-(d) Damage to the storage facility itself (e.g., due to flood, fire, severe adverse weather or serious accidents that somehow compromise the physical integrity of the facility).
+Damage to the storage facility itself (e.g., owing to flood, fire, severe adverse weather, a serious accident or vandalism that compromises the physical integrity of the facility).

 For each scenario, response guidance should identify:

-(a) The equipment and procedures needed to address the release;
+The equipment and procedures needed to address the release and the type of mercury or mercury compound;

+The first aid attendant and/or official first responder that will handle medical emergencies;

-(b) The site official responsible for overseeing the assessment of the situation (i.e., whether it is a minor or major release) and supervising workers in addressing the release or accident;
+The site official responsible for overseeing the assessment of the situation (i.e. whether it is a minor or major release) and supervising workers in addressing the release or accident;

-(c) Notification procedures to other workers at the facility (particularly regarding the need to don personal protective equipment);
+Procedures for notifying the other workers at the facility (particularly regarding the need to don personal protective equipment);

-(d) When to notify local emergency response personnel for additional support;
+When to contact local emergency response personnel for additional support;

+When to contact national environmental hotlines if they exist;

-(e) When to notify the public, and action the public should take;
+When to notify the public and what action the public should take;

-(f) When it is appropriate to evacuate non-essential workers from the facility;
+When it is appropriate to evacuate non-essential workers from the facility; and

-(g) When it may become necessary to evacuate all workers from the facility.
+When it may become necessary to evacuate all workers from the facility.

-All equipment necessary to address spills or releases of mercury or mercury compounds should be available on site and in good working order.
-Such equipment may include sorbent materials, chemical reagent products that can be applied to elemental mercury spills to reduce mobility, shovels and other tools to pick up spilled materials, and extra drums or other containers in which to place cleaned-up materials.
-Vacuum cleaners (with carbon filters in their exhausts) may be used.
-Facilities should also have the capacity to contain and manage appropriately any contaminated wash water that may be generated.
+All equipment needed to address spills or releases of mercury or mercury compounds should be available on site and in good working order.
+The type of equipment required may depend on the scale of the facility.
+Such equipment may include sorbent materials, chemical reagent products that can be applied to elemental mercury spills to reduce mobility, shovels and other tools for picking up spilled materials and extra drums or other containers in which to place cleaned-up materials.
+Specialized vacuum cleaners (with carbon filters in their exhausts) may be used.
+Facilities should also have the capacity to appropriately contain and manage any contaminated wash water that may be generated.

-When an emergency occurs, the first step is to investigate the site.
-Wearing suitable personal protective equipment, the person in charge should approach cautiously from upwind, secure the scene and identify the hazard.
-Placards, container labels, shipping documents, safety data sheets, car identification charts and knowledgeable persons on the scene are valuable information sources.
-The need to evacuate, the availability of human resources and equipment, and possible immediate actions should then be assessed.
+When an emergency occurs, the first step is to investigate the site to ensure that all those who were near the spill are safe and have received any needed medical treatment.
+The second step is to notify the authorities and keep the site secured until the appropriate official has deemed the area safe for investigation.
+The person in charge should wear suitable personal protective equipment and approach cautiously from upwind, secure the scene and identify the hazard.
+Placards, container labels, shipping documents, safety data sheets, car identification charts and knowledgeable people on the scene are valuable sources of information.
+The need to evacuate, the availability of human resources and equipment and possible immediate actions should then be assessed.
 In order to ensure public safety, a call to an emergency response agency should be made and, as an immediate precautionary measure, the spill or leak area should be isolated by at least 50 metres in all directions.

 In case of fire, workers should first put on personal protective equipment.
-An extinguishing agent suitable for the type of surrounding fire should be used, whereas water should not.
-Equipping the storage facility with a dry-pipe (water supply) fire suppression system, as well as emergency response equipment, is recommended.
-For further information, the “Emergency Response Guidebook” (U.S. Department of Transportation, Transport Canada and the Secretariat of Communications and Transportation of Mexico, 2016) is a helpful resource.
-If the fire is confined to a given space, the mercury storage containers should be moved away from the fire, using utmost precaution.
-After the fire is out, the mercury storage containers may need to be treated with a water spray until they are sufficiently cooled.
-(QSC 2003)
+An extinguishing agent suitable for the type of surrounding fire should be used.
+Equipping the storage facility with a dry-pipe (water supply) fire suppression system and emergency response equipment is recommended.
+For further information, the Emergency Response Guidebook (US DOT and others, 2016) is a helpful resource.
+If the fire is confined to a given space, the mercury and mercury compound storage containers should be moved away from the fire, using utmost precaution.
+After the fire is extinguished, the mercury and mercury compound storage containers may need to be treated with a water spray until they are sufficiently cooled (QSC, 2003).